What Is The Biggest Ghost Town In America?

 By the end of the 20th century, steps were being taken to renew the community and to develop it as a historic site for destination tourism.
 The community in the early 21st century consists of two areas: South Pass City, in which a handful of residents live, and South Pass City State Historic Site, which preserves more than 30 historic structures dating from the city’s heyday in the 1860s and 1870s.

 In 1970, the community was added to the National Register of Historic Places.
 The town has been extensively documented by the Historic American Buildings Survey (HABS) in drawings and in photographs by HABS photographer Jack Boucher.
 The road west out of South Pass City intersects with WYO 28 two miles (3 km) west of town; Wyo.
 28 intersects with US 287 thirty-five miles north of that intersection.

-Cahaba, also spelled Cahawba, was the first permanent state capital of Alabama from 1820 to 1825 and the county seat of Dallas County, Alabama, until 1866.
+Cahaba, also spelled Cahawba, was Alabama’s first permanent state capital from 1820 to 1825 and the county seat of Dallas County, Alabama, until 1866.
 It suffered a major flood in 1865, and the state legislature moved the county seat to Selma, which was better situated.

 The former settlement is now a ghost town and state historic site.
 The site is located southwest of Selma, at the confluence of the Alabama and Cahaba rivers, which made it prone to seasonal flooding.